spersico/nerdTail/README.md

 ## ⚙️ The way it works:

- - `nTail` expects to be piped a stream of logs from a process, and when that happens, it will send those logs through a UDP socket that `nTailServer` listens.
+ - `nerdTail` expects to be piped a stream of logs from a process, and when that happens, it will send those logs through a UDP socket that `nerdTailServer` listens.
   ```bash
  # Example:
   YOUR_APP 2>&1 | nerdTail <OTHER OPTIONS>
  ```
- - `nTailServer` listens for logs that were sent, and sends them to a frontend client (through websocket).
+ - `nerdTailServer` listens for logs that were sent, and sends them to a frontend client (through websocket).
 The client (a SolidJS SPA) displays the logs on the browser.

 # ☑ TODO LIST (in order of priority):
- - [x] Make it so that the nTailServer runs both the frontend and the BFF server at the same time (prefferably in the same process) (right now you've got to run `nerdTailServer` and `npm run:dev`)
+ - [x] Make it so that the nerdTailServer runs both the frontend and the BFF server at the same time (prefferably in the same process) (right now you've got to run `nerdTailServer` and `npm run:dev`)
  - [ ] Add filtering for logs in the UI, improve storing and handling data.
  - [ ] Add lots of styling improvements
  - [ ] Add tests